camptocamp/papyrus/README.rst

 Currently, 100% of the Papyrus code is covered by tests, I'd like to preserve that.

-GeoJSON(P) Renderer
+GeoJSON Renderer
 ----------------

-Papyrus provides a GeoJSON and GeoJSONP renderers, based on Sean Gillies' `geojson package
+Papyrus provides a GeoJSON renderer, based on Sean Gillies' `geojson package
 <http://trac.gispython.org/lab/wiki/GeoJSON>`_.

-To be able to use the GeoJSON(P) renderer the GeoJSON(P) renderer factory must be added to the application configuration.
+To be able to use the GeoJSON renderer factory must be added to the application configuration.

 For that you can either pass the factory to the ``Configurator`` constructor::